The Department of Urban Planning Alumni Advisory Board was formed to:

 EHREN BINGAMAN, BUPD 1999

 Ehren Bingaman is a passionate executive leader driven to improve lives and communities through collaboration and equitable, innovative mobility infrastructure.
 He serves as a principal with TransPro Consulting, a national management consulting practice serving the transportation, government, and education sectors.
 Ehren leads business development for TransPro and supports transit clients across the country.
 He has a track record of leading transformation and success in the public and private sectors.
 Ehren and his family have recently relocated back to Central Indiana after a few years living and working Atlanta, Ga.
 He holds undergraduate degrees in urban planning and development, environmental design, and political science from Ball State University.
-He was awarded the Distinguished Alumnus Award from BSU’s Department of Urban Planning in 2018.
+He was awarded the Distinguished Alumnus Award in 2018 from BSU’s Department of Urban Planning where he can often be found teaching studio classes and transportation electives.

 KEITH BROADNAX, MURP 1993